MugglePay/MugglePay/API/faq/CustomerFAQ.md

 <img width="380" alt="cardpayment" src="https://user-images.githubusercontent.com/50819254/113794626-90254580-977d-11eb-91d6-a5948639d42b.png">

+If you have not received a confirmation like the screenshots above, the money might be on hold by your bank.
+Please wait for the confirmation, and let us know if you have the payment receipt like above.

 * send the email to support@mugglepay.com with the attachments:
 * invoice id or url - this will show the amount you need to pay (also copy text)
 * credit card payment receipit - this will show the exact amount and time you have paid (also copy text).